 Jordan Black enjoys a varied schedule of solo, chamber and orchestral engagements.
-He has appeared as Guest Principal with the Philharmonia Orchestra, London Chamber Orchestra, Royal Scottish National Orchestra, alongside work for the Royal Philharmonic, London Sinfonietta and City Chamber Orchestra of Hong Kong.
-He has performed in Brazil, Germany, Prague, Turkey, Sweden, Japan, Hong Kong and throughout the UK.
+He has appeared as Guest Principal with the Philharmonia Orchestra, London Chamber Orchestra and Royal Scottish National Orchestra, alongside work for the London Philharmonic, Royal Philharmonic, London Sinfonietta and City Chamber Orchestra of Hong Kong.

-As soloist, Jordan has appeared with Orchestra of the Swan, the London Mozart Players and the Bristol Ensemble.
+As a student, Jordan reached the Woodwind Final of the BBC Young Musician 2012.
+Since then, he has appeared as soloist with the Orchestra of the Swan, the London Mozart Players and the Bristol Ensemble.
 In summer 2014, he joined the New English Concert Orchestra as soloist for a series of open-air concerts, performing to a combined audience of over 30,000 people, at stately homes around the country.

-A passionate chamber musician, Jordan has performed at the Wigmore Hall, BBC Proms Plus Series, St Martin in the Fields, Purcell Room, Brazil's Festival de Inverno and at Clarence House (HRH The Duchess of Cornwall in attendence).
+A passionate chamber musician, Jordan has performed at the Wigmore Hall, Clarence House, St Martin in the Fields, the Purcell Room and Brazil's Festival de Inverno.
 He has appeared with members of the London Chamber Orchestra, London Conchord Ensemble, Ensemble Cymru and Notus Winds.
 He also features on a new recording of compositions by Buxton Orr alongside tenor Nicky Spence and members of the Edinburgh Quartet.

 Jordan trained at the Purcell School, Royal College of Music Junior Department and as a full-scholar at the Royal Academy of Music, where he graduated with First-Class Honours.
 He went on to hold a Chamber Music Fellowship at the Royal Academy of Music.
 His teachers have included Timothy Lines, Mark van de Wiel, Andrew Marriner, Patrick Messina and Guy Cowley.
 More recently, he has studied with Yehuda Gilad in Sweden and Los Angeles.